 Measurement.
-The Funds' investments are initially recognised at fair value on the trade date.
+The Fund's investments are initially recognised at fair value on the trade date.
 Transaction costs are expensed as incurred.
 Subsequent to initial recognition, investments are measured at fair value.
 Changes in their fair value, together with realised gains and losses on disposal calculated using the average cost method, are included in the Statement of Comprehensive Income as Net gain (loss) on financial assets and liabilities at fair value through profit or loss.

 The fair value of investments traded in active markets is based on their quoted market price, where it falls within the bid-ask spread, at the Fund's valuation point.
-Should the price not fall within the bid-ask spread that is most representative of fair value.
+Should the price not fall within the bid-ask spread, the Investment Manager may determine the point within the bid-ask spread that is most representative of fair value.
 The fair value of investments in funds is based on their net asset value at the year-end date as this is the price at which the Fund would transact in these shares.
 The fair value of investments not traded in an active market, including over-the-counter derivatives, is determined using valuation techniques commonly applied by market participants, making the maximum use of market inputs and assumptions based on existing market conditions.
-Should any price be unavailable or considered unrepresentative of fair value, a price considered fair by the Manager will be used.
+Should any price be unavailable or considered unrepresentative of fair value, a price considered fair by the Investment Manager will be used.